mebeim/aoc/2020/README.md

 ```

 A function to extract an edge given a tile and a side (north, south, east, west)
 would be really useful.
 It will simply take two parameters: tile and side.
-Then,
+Based
-based on the side, we'll simply iterate over all its characters and return a
+on the side, we'll iterate over all the characters of the corresponding edge and
-string.
-For north and south it's pretty simple, we already have the string in
+return a string.
+For north and south it's straightforward, we already have the
-the tile itself.
-For east or west we need to join together all characters of
+string as a row of the tile.
+For east or west we need to join together all
-the first or last column respectively.
+characters of the first or last column respectively.

 ```python
 def edge(matrix, side):